 SHARE YOUR THOUGHTS

-- Have you been in Indonesia during one of these holidays?
+- Have you been to Indonesia during one of these holidays?

 - In which Indonesian celebration you would like to participate?

-- Which event you would recommend to visit in any other Asian country?
+- Which event you would recommend visiting in any other Asian country?